ASHFORD DISTRICT

 The Village of Willesborough is in the East Ashford district of Kent.
 The town is known for its 1869 windmill near Hythe Road and St Mary’s Church on Church Road, which has one of the oldest ringing bells in Kent.

-In 1616, Thomas Boys (Du Bois), Esq. of Sevington, whose family came from France after the Norman conquest, built the Boys Hall for himself and his family, a structure that would stand as a testament to the family's legacy and the region's history.
+In 1616, Thomas Boys (Du Bois), Esq. of Sevington, built the Boys Hall for himself and his family.
+His family came from France after the Norman conquest.
+The structure stands as a testament to the family’s legacy and the region’s history.

-Just a couple of miles away in Sevington is a protected moat site.
-Here stood a Saxon Manor, roundel house called Sevington Moat, which the Convent of St Augustine owned.
+Just a couple of miles away in Sevington is the site of a protected moat.
+Here stood a Saxon Manor, a roundel house called Sevington Moat, which the Convent of St Augustine owned.
 That building was demolished in 1631, and the Hall was completed in 1632 using the bricks and timber from the demolition.

-Descendants continued to reside in it till Edward Boys, the late possessor of it, moved to a smaller house near the church, which his father had begun to build but died before he had finished it; since then, Boys-hall had been inhabited only by cottagers.
-He died in 1796, and this seat became the sole property of the eldest son, Mr Edward Boys.
-They were said to be great farmers and landowners.
-They were also heavily involved in smuggling, as most of the landed gentry were at that time.
+Descendants continued to reside in it until Edward Boys, the late possessor, moved to a smaller house near the church.
+His father had begun building the smaller house, but died before finishing it.
+Since then, Boys-hall was inhabited only by cottagers.
+He died in 1796, and this seat became the sole property of his eldest son, Mr. Edward Boys.
+They were said to be great farmers and landowners, and also heavily involved in smuggling, as most of the landed gentry were at that time.

-It was upgraded with some Victorian decor in 1833.
+In 1833, Boys Hall was upgraded with some Victorian decor.

 It became a listed building in Sep 1951

-It was offered for sale in 1993 by London estate agency John D. Wood, who informed prospective buyers of its history of hauntings.
+In 1993, Boys Hall was offered for sale by London estate agency John D. Wood, who informed prospective buyers of its history of hauntings.

 In 2003, Marcus Collings bought the property with his business partner.
-He began an arduous four-year renovation into a boutique hotel with eight exquisite rooms, each boasting unique features that add to the allure of the place.
+He began an arduous four-year renovation to turn it into a boutique hotel with eight exquisite rooms, each featuring unique features that enhance the place's allure.
+From a priest-hole turned wardrobe to a bathroom you have to climb into, the hotel promises a stay filled with surprises and discoveries.

 **PARANORMAL ACTIVITY**

-It has also been found to be haunted by the ghosts of a stable master named Thomas and a drunk named John.
+It has also been haunted by the ghosts of a stable master named Thomas and a drunk named John.

-Witnesses have reported a myriad of ghostly occurrences, from footsteps echoing in empty corridors to the sound of an unseen dog scratching at bedroom doors.
+Witnesses have reported a myriad of ghostly occurrences.
+One particularly chilling experience involved the sound of an unseen dog persistently scratching at bedroom doors, its presence felt but never seen.
+The eerie quiet of the night amplifies the soft yet unmistakable scraping sounds, as though the spectral canine is determined to be let in.
+This haunting experience seems to pause time, wrapping those who hear it in an unsettling mix of dread and curiosity.
 Other reports include being grabbed by unseen hands, doorknobs rattling, children's laughter, and the eerie sound of a music box.
-A large, jovial male ghost is also said to roam the house, adding to the mystery and intrigue of the place.
+A large, jovial male ghost is also said to roam the house, adding to the place's mystery and intrigue.

-The pictures hung in parts of the house have refused to stay on the walls and often fall to the floor, along with other poltergeist activity.
+Pictures hung in parts of the house often refuse to stay on the walls and instead fall to the floor, accompanied by other poltergeist activity.

-In 2007, In their Series 9, episode 2 of Most Haunted Yvette Fielding and Karl Beattie, along with Mediums David Wells and Rose Dixon and Parapsychologist Dr Ciaran O'Keeffe, they spent an evening investigating.
-You can watch the video via GofEPS YouTube playlist HERE
+In 2007, in their Series 9, episode 2 of Most Haunted, Yvette Fielding and Karl Beattie, along with Mediums David Wells and Rose Dixon and parapsychologist Dr. Ciaran O’Keeffe, spent an evening investigating.
+You can watch the video via GofEPS YouTube playlist HERE.

 In October 2019, Suzanne C. wrote a review on TripAdvisor.
 She had stayed there with her partner in September 2019.
 She wrote that she felt a presence in the room when they went to bed, and then, apparently, the banging started.
-The room got colder until they saw their misty breath, so they huddled up to keep warm, but they were kept awake most of the night with whispering noises, banging on walls, and other strange sounds.
+The room grew colder until they saw their breath mist, so they huddled up to keep warm, but they were kept awake most of the night by whispering, banging on walls, and other strange sounds.

 8. WALNUT TREE INN